This article is in need of a technical review.

 - A string indicating the status of the call.

-- A function to be called when the call alerts.
-What does this mean?
+- A function to be called when the call alerts, while awaiting a connection with a carrier.

 - A function to be called once the call is connected.

-- A function to be called after dialing, while awaiting a connection.
+- A function to be called after dialing, while awaiting acceptance by the remote party.

 - A function to be called after the call has finished disconnecting.